Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Discussion

 \subsection{Why Is Paper-Code Consistency Detection Challenging?}

-Although the proposed BioCon benchmark and consistency detection framework achieve strong performance across multiple metrics, our results indicate that the task remains inherently challenging.
-This difficulty primarily arises from the complex and asymmetric semantic mapping between paper descriptions and code implementations.
+Although the proposed BioCon benchmark and consistency detection framework achieve promising performance across multiple experimental settings, the combined results from sentence-level, retrieval-level, and project-level evaluations indicate that the task remains inherently challenging.
+These challenges arise not only from cross-modal modeling but also from the complexity of semantic structures and task formulation.

-First, methodological descriptions in bioinformatics papers are typically highly abstract, often summarizing overall algorithmic workflows in a concise manner.
-In contrast, the corresponding code implementations decompose these workflows into multiple functions or modules.
-This one-to-many semantic mapping makes it difficult for simple text-code matching approaches to accurately capture the underlying correspondence.
+First, there exists a substantial cross-modal semantic gap between paper text and code implementation.
+Papers typically describe algorithms in highly abstract natural language, whereas code implements concrete logic in a structured programming form.
+These two modalities differ fundamentally in terms of representation, granularity, and information density.
+More importantly, the relationship between them is not strictly one-to-one; instead, it may involve one-to-many or many-to-many mappings.
+For example, a single methodological sentence may correspond to multiple functions, while a single function may implement multiple sentences.
+Such complex mappings make shallow semantic matching insufficient.

-Second, bioinformatics papers contain substantial content unrelated to implementation, such as background information, related work, and experimental analysis.
-Even at the sentence level, accurately identifying sentences that genuinely describe implementation details remains a non-trivial challenge.
+Second, bioinformatics papers contain a large amount of content unrelated to implementation, such as background, related work, and experimental analysis.
+Even at the sentence level, accurately identifying method-related descriptions is itself a non-trivial task.
+This problem inherently involves document structure understanding and semantic filtering, representing a critical upstream challenge for consistency detection.

-Furthermore, bioinformatics software often involves numerous engineering-specific details, such as DNA/RNA data preprocessing, parameter configurations, and data cleaning procedures, which are frequently omitted or only partially described in papers.
-This information asymmetry further exacerbates the difficulty of consistency detection between papers and code.
+Furthermore, bioinformatics codebases often include substantial engineering details, such as DNA/RNA preprocessing, parameter configurations, and data cleaning pipelines, which are frequently simplified or omitted in papers.
+This asymmetry of information further complicates consistency detection, as the model must infer semantic alignment under incomplete or partially observed descriptions.

+In summary, paper–code consistency detection is not merely a cross-modal matching problem, but a composite challenge involving structural alignment, semantic completion, and information asymmetry.